 The frequency of follow-up visits may vary depending on individual needs and circumstances.
 Still, staying on PrEP requires follow-up visits every 2-3 months to assess medication adherence, repeat HIV testing, and address patient concerns or questions.
 These visits also provide patients opportunities to seek additional support, education, and guidance to ensure maximum benefits from PrEP.

-At Equality Health Group, we provide comprehensive care throughout your PrEP journey.
-Along with this, we provide services for all kinds of sexual diseases such as STD testing, STD treatment, Hepatitis C testing and Hepatitis C treatment.
+At Equality Health, we provide comprehensive care throughout your PrEP journey.
+Along with this, we provide services for all kinds of sexual diseases, such as STD testing, STD treatment, Hepatitis C testing, and Hepatitis C treatment in Moore.
 Our healthcare providers are here to support you, answer your questions, and address your concerns.

 Together, we can achieve a future with minimal HIV transmission in Moore!
-Contact Equality Health Group today to schedule a consultation and learn more about PrEP for HIV prevention in Moore, OK.
+Contact Equality Health today to schedule a consultation and learn more about PrEP for HIV prevention or PrEP medication in Moore, OK.